Tourist Attractions in Niagara Falls, Canada

 Skylon Tower | Photo Copyright: Lana Law

-At a height of more than 235 meters above the falls, the Skylon Tower offers a spectacular bird's eye view of Niagara Falls, the Niagara Escarpment, and the city.
+At a height of more than 235 meters above the falls, the Skylon Tower offers a spectacular bird's-eye view of Niagara Falls, the Niagara Escarpment, and the city.
+It's easily spotted anywhere in town and is famous for its distinctive "Yellow Bug" elevators, which resemble insects climbing the tower.

 The tower features an indoor/outdoor observation area and two restaurants.
-The Revolving Dining Room is an upscale revolving restaurant, while the Summit Suite Buffet is a more mid-range family oriented establishment.
+The Revolving Dining Room is an upscale revolving restaurant (which makes one complete turn per hour), while the Summit Suite Buffet is a more mid-range family-oriented establishment.

 Access to the observation decks is free if you are dining at the tower.